Arabic hip-hop: Israel-Palestine

+For young Palestinians, using music as an outlet, particularly hip-hop, allows them to break cultural boundaries and establish their own identities.
 Palestinian artist Saint Levant has been vocal within his music and concerts about the conflict.
 Due to his immigration to the United States at a young age, his music blends Arabic, French, and English.
 His musical activism opens the doors to American audiences.
 The Palestinian struggle is also brought to the American stage by Macklemore's release of Hinds Hall, in which he declares his support for the Palestinian cause.

 Dutch hip-hop artists, such as Ismo, Lijpe, Appa, Josylvio and Fresku, have mentioned the conflict in their songs.
 Dutch-Moroccan rapper Ismo for example, who is also known as Ismail Houllich, released a track called "Free Palestina" in 2015.
 In this song he declares his support for Palestine.